 - 1.0 University Responsibility - 1.1 E-mail is an official means of communication with San Diego State University students. - 1.2 A student's official e-mail address is retained as part of the student's record.
 Official e-mail addresses will be confidential directory information unless the student requests otherwise. - 1.3 Confidentiality regarding student records is protected under the Family Educational Rights and Privacy Act of 1974 (FERPA).
 All use of official e-mail addresses will be consistent with FERPA and other applicable state and federal laws. - 1.4 Official e-mail addresses may be used by university staff and faculty for communications that meet the academic and administrative needs of the university.
-Official e-mail addresses shall not be used for solicitations. - 1.5 Official e-mail addresses shall not be used for notification of disciplinary hearings or any legal actions involving the court system. - 1.6 Operational procedures for official e-mail address usage shall be provided by Enrollment Services and subject to review by the Instructional and Information Technology Committee of the Senate. - 2.0 Student Responsibility - 2.1 Each student is expected to supply an individual and private e-mail address to Enrollment Services for use as an official e-mail address.
-Upon request the university shall provide a student with an e-mail account to use as his or her official e-mail address.
-If a student wishes to use a non-San Diego State University e-mail address as his or her official e-mail address, he or she may do so, provided that the address is owned by and private to the student. - 2.2 It is the responsibility of the student to ensure his or her official e-mail address is functional and able to receive e-mail from San Diego State University.
-"Mailbox full," "user unknown" or Spam blockers are not acceptable reasons for missing university messages. - 2.3 Each admitted and matriculated student is expected to check his or her official e-mail address in order to stay current with university communications.
+Official e-mail addresses shall not be used for solicitations. - 1.5 Official e-mail addresses shall not be used for notification of disciplinary hearings or any legal actions involving the court system. - 1.7 The university will provide a student with an email account to use as his or her official email address for SDSU-related communication.2 - 2.0 Student Responsibility